-- Stormwater and Environmental Newsletters: This email newsletter has a subscription list of around 700 contacts and each newsletter is opened by around 40-50% of the subscription list. - To Salt or Not To Salt.
-December 2019 - Stormwater Utility Fees and You.
-January 2020 - Do you want to be a grasscycler?
-May 2020 - Press Release: City press releases are posted on the City's webpage and are often picked up by local news outlets who share or report on the contents. - City's HCAP program selected for Alliance for Innovation honor.
-November 12, 2019 - Harrisonburg Stormwater Facebook Page: The Harrisonburg Stormwater Facebook page promotes high-quality receiving waters, education about the Chesapeake Bay and local TMDLs, and information about local events and projects.
-During this permit year, 184 posts were made to the Harrisonburg Stormwater Facebook page.
-Each post reached an average of 298 people.
+- Stormwater and Environmental Newsletters: This email newsletter has a subscription list of around 863 contacts and each newsletter is opened by around 50% of the subscription list. - Reaching for the Sky.
+April 2022 - Press Release: City press releases are posted on the City's webpage and are often picked up by local news outlets who share or report on the contents. - Blacks Run Clean-up and Arbor Day Events Coming in April.
+March 14, 2022 - Public Works honored with Gold Medal for Urban Forestry & Wood Program.
+April 5, 2022

+O Harrisonburg Stormwater Facebook Page: The Harrisonburg Stormwater Facebook page promotes high-quality receiving waters, education about the Chesapeake Bay and local TMDLs, and information about local events and projects.
+During this permit year, Harrisonburg Stormwater Facebook Page became Harrisonburg Public Works.
+This switch was made to capture more of the activities that occur at Public Works as well as to increase the number of people following our page.
+During this permit year, 101 posts were made to the Harrisonburg Stormwater Facebook page.
+Each post reached an average of 577 people.